White Notebook - Introduction

-I have decided to make digital what has existed for a long time now as scattered entries in a tattered white notebook.
-Initially, I dedicated this particular notebook to what I considered matters of my own spiritual seeking.
-However, as I jotted down notes after a particularly interesting asana practice, or it accompanied me to workshops, or as texts I read began to blur the lines between the “metaphysical subtle body” and “empirical western physiology”, the types of things that ended up in this one little notebook surprised me.
+I have decided to make public what has existed for a long time now as scattered entries in a tattered white notebook.
+Initially, I dedicated this notebook to what I considered matters of my own spiritual seeking.
+However, as I jotted down notes after a particularly interesting asana practice, as it accompanied me to workshops, or as the texts I read began to blur the lines between the “metaphysical subtle body” and “empirical western physiology”, the types of things that ended up in this little notebook surprised me.

-I ask that the reader view what follows as notes from my personal path utilizing the system of Ashtanga Vinyasa Yoga and not an attempt at any sort of definitive treatise on the subject.
-It is only that I have considered it possible that to some rare individual it might function as either an introduction to a newcomer or an aid to a seasoned practitioner.
+I ask that the reader view what follows as notes from my personal path utilizing the system of Ashtanga Vinyasa Yoga and not as an attempt at any sort of definitive treatise on the subject.
+I share only upon considering the possibility that, to some rare individual, it might function either as an introduction to a newcomer or an aid to a seasoned practitioner.

 This series of articles is by no means comprehensive in its current state as it is continually undergoing additions and revisions by my self.
 Some sections bear titles but no text and other sections contain arbitrarily placed text.
-Please bear with me as I struggle to formulate a structure for this information that attempts to outline a subject as impossibly vast as Yoga.
+I ask for your understanding as I struggle to formulate a structure for this information that attempts to outline a subject as impossibly vast as Yoga.

-Yoga is a living science in that it takes individuals to tint the more superficial facets individualistically, culturally, and archetypally in order to maintain its relevance in the present.
-It is exactly this acknowledgment of the variety of human experience that begets the systems and the breadth of their wisdom that is perceived, understood, embodied, spoken, and more recently written by individuals through the centuries for the spiritual sake of all beings.
+Yoga is a living science in that it takes individuals and their experience to tint its many facets individualistically, culturally, and archetypally in order to maintain its relevance in the present.
+It is exactly this acknowledgment of the variety of human experience that begets the systems and the breadth of their wisdom that is perceived, understood, embodied, spoken, and, more recently, written by individuals through the centuries for the spiritual sake of all beings.

-I have tried my absolute best to present the following information in a way that considers multiple perspectives where necessary, but please be aware that no such claim has been made to imply that all personal bias has been suppressed throughout even though it is in my nature to be objective as possible.
+I have tried my absolute best to present the following information in a way that considers multiple perspectives where necessary, but please be aware that no such claim has been made to imply that all personal bias has been suppressed throughout.

 It is with great humility and in simple hopes of being but a conduit that I present this material.